kserve/website/docs/modelserving/autoscaling/autoscaling.md

 Apply the tensorflow example CR with scaling target set to 1.
 Annotation `autoscaling.knative.dev/target` is the soft limit rather than a strictly enforced limit, if there is sudden burst of the requests, this value can be exceeded.

+The `scaleTarget` and `scaleMetric` are introduced in version 0.9 of kserve and should be available in both new and old schema.
+This is the preferred way of defining autoscaling options.

 === "Old Schema"

     ```yaml